This Man Sued a Spammer for $1,200 -- and You Can, Too

-Telemarketing calls and texts were flooding his inbox every day, making it difficult to discern between genuine calls and telemarketing ads.
-After a text message hit his phone in June, he decided enough was enough.
-He sued the spammer, and it paid off: He ended up with a $1,200 check.
+After a spam text message hit his phone in June, he decided enough was enough and sued the spammer.
+It paid off: He ended up with a $1,200 check.

 "I've occasionally gone after spammers by reporting them to the shortlink services they use or the web or DNS host of the spamming domain," Weekly said.
 But this is the first time he sued a spammer in small claims court.
 And it was the first time he received a check from a spammer.